-You've scheduled an entire 60-minute massage session to focus on just YOU, and you can't wait to get on the massage table!
+You've scheduled a 60-minute massage session to focus on just YOU, and you can't wait to get on the massage table!
 You've been stressed out at work, experiencing chronic neck and back pain, and you know a massage is just what the doctor ordered.
-Now all you have to do is just show up, right?
-Sometimes you have to set the conditions to get the best results, and we have five tips to help you get the most out of your massage.
+Now, all you have to do is just show up, right?
+Sometimes, you have to set the conditions to get the best results, and we have five tips to help you get the most out of your massage.

 Tip #1 - Start hydrated

 Water is life.
 On average, our bodies are 75% water, but we are 90% water at birth!
 Think about how fast babies grow, recover, are flexible, and have soft and cuddly skin.
 But as we age, the percentage of water in our bodies decreases.
 There's a link between chronic pain and dehydration.

 Usually, you hear many massage therapists telling clients to drink lots of water AFTER your massage, but it's even more beneficial to start already hydrated.
 Our tissues, organs, muscles, fascia, etc., all need to be hydrated at a cellular level to glide and slide against each other instead of getting stuck together and restricting movement.
 Plumped-up body tissues are more pliable and can make for a more effective massage or bodywork session.
 And there's less chance of you feeling sore and achy after a long, deep massage session.
 If you want to get nerdy, here's a podcast, 'Gliding and Sliding with Rebecca Pratt on Hyaluronan', about the importance of hydration and the body.